sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/continuous_integration.md

   </iframe>
 </div>

-##### Test Analytics
+##### Test analytics

-Buildkite released in beta a new tool to analyse individual tests across builds called [Buildkite Analytics](https://buildkite.com/test-analytics).
+Our test analytics is currently powered by a tool that Buildkite released in beta to analyse individual tests across builds called [Buildkite Analytics](https://buildkite.com/test-analytics).
 This tool enables to observe the evolution of each individual tests on the following metrics: duration and flakiness.

 Browse the [dashboard](https://buildkite.com/organizations/sourcegraph/analytics) to explore the metrics and optionally set monitors that will alert if a given test or a test suite is deviating